Casey and Andy: Themes and story arcs

 The Casey and Andy webcomic primarily features one-strip gags.
 Since the two main characters in the webcomic are evil scientists, the two main themes of the gags are science (current scientific events, obscure scientific facts, common mistakes) and evil (world domination ploys, bank robberies, evil inventions).
 Other common themes for the strip include "Diabolical Riddle Days", "cheesecakes", role-playing games and Christianity; Weir has noted all jokes involving Christianity as having been intended to be done in a completely respectful and non-offensive fashion.

 The author does occasionally go into story arcs that span multiple strips.
-They are, in chronological order: